Andijan: Education

 There are four higher education institutions in Andijan City.
 Andijan state university, Andijan medical institute, Andijan machine-building institute and Andijan branch Tashkent state agrarian university.
 The Andijan Medical Institute is the largest of the four.
 In 2022, Andijan state institute of foreign languages was founded, being the only state institute where foreign languages are taught.
 The city is also home to four colleges, one academic lyceum, 21 vocational schools, 47 secondary schools, three music and art schools, nine sports schools, and 86 kindergartens.

 Main sights

 Andijan Jame Mosque Complex architectural monument (late 19th century).
 It consists of a mosque, a madrasa, and a minaret.
 In the mid-19th century, the city status was granted to settlements with a mosque in Uzbekistan.
 The construction of the Mosque Complex took place from 1883 to 1890 and it covers a total area of 1.5 hectares.

+Devonaboy Jome Masjid, built in 1899 in Andijan's old town (Eski Shahar in Uzbek).
+It was built by the wealthy merchant Devonaboy, and was Andijan's Friday Mosque until the beginning of the Soviet era, where most mosques in the Turkestan ASSR and later the Uzbek SSR were closed for namaaz.
+However, the mosque opened again in 1944, and has been continuously operating since then, with major restoration works occurring in 2014.
+It is built right in the center of Andijan, and the dome is the traditional Timurid style onion dome.